I-I-IT/privacyguides.org/docs/browser-extensions.md

 ### AdGuard

-We recommend [Safari](mobile-browsers.md#safari-ios) for iOS users, which unfortunately is not supported by uBlock Origin.
+We recommend [Safari](mobile-browsers.md#safari-ios) for iOS users, which unfortunately is only supported by uBlock Origin **Lite** .
 Luckily, AdGuard provides an adequate alternative:

 <div class="admonition recommendation" markdown>